craigsapp/ratioscore/doc/instruments/index.md

 The instrument number 14 in the following example is prefixed with the text `*I#`.
-Try changing the instrument number to another one in the above list of General MIDI instruments.
+Try changing the instrument number to another one in the above list of General MIDI instruments (or click on an instrument in the above list to change the instrument number and play the score).

 {% include ratioscore.html id="gm-instrument" %}
 <script type="application/x-ratioscore" id="gm-instrument">